BSc (Hons) Psychology with Developmental Disorders

-This fee includes £44 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.
+A DBS is not obligatory for the course.
+It will only be required if a specific placement of dissertation project working with children or vulnerable groups is required.
+This fee includes £40 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.

 |DBS Updating Service||£13||

-Whilst optional it is strongly recommended signing up for this service especially if you are likely to have placements each year and wish to persue a career post University where a DBS check is a requirement.
-Please note the service has to be joined within 19 days of receipt of your enhanced DBS certificate.
+Whilst optional it is strongly recommended signing up for this service especially if you are likely to have placements each year and wish to pursue a career post University where a DBS check is a requirement.
+Please note the service has to be joined within 30 days of receipt of your enhanced DBS certificate.

 |Other: Placement Costs (Travel etc)||